-Australia’s ASX All Ordinaries Index gained 1.1% this week.
-The index is facing resistance along its 50-DMA and trading 3% below its 52-week high.
-It is in an Uptrend Under Pressure with five distribution days.
-One distribution day expires next week.
+Australia’s ASX All Ordinaries Index declined 0.7% this week.
+It is testing support at its 50-DMA and is 3% below its 52-week high.
+The index is in a Confirmed Uptrend with five distribution days.
+One distribution day will expire next week.

 Author: Midhun Parameswaran